noscene/Doppler_FPGA_Firmware/README.md

 ls -l
 ```

-now we have this bitstream docker_simple_io.bin and also
+now we have this bitstream doppler_simple_io.bin and also
-as header docker_simple_io.h
+as header doppler_simple_io.h